 In his May 10, 2019, Wall Street Journal column “Graduates, Are You Ready for the Most Important Secret in the Whole Wide World?”
 Jason Gay wrote “Nobody really knows what they’re doing.
 Life is a series of leaps and educated guesses.
 Sometimes, uneducated guesses.
 We can practice, prepare, and read all the instruction manuals, but we are really all making this up as we go along.
 Even the people who seem like they know what they’re doing—they don’t know what they’re doing all the time.”

 This entire series of daily Navigate the Chaos blog posts is filled with people who leaped, guessed, and prepared.
-There is simply no right way to success.
+There is simply no right way to succeed.
 There is no app for success.
 There is no one path to follow.
-The Navigate the Chaos daily question serves as a reminder, as Gay wrote “Nobody has life figured out.
+There is no one strategy to navigate the chaos.
+The Navigate the Chaos daily question blog serves as a reminder, as Gay wrote “Nobody has life figured out.
 And the charlatans who claim they do have life figured out—they have it less figured out than anyone.”

 In 1904 American poet and novelist Carl Sandburg wrote Incidentals and noted “Yesterday is done.
 Tomorrow never comes.
 Today is here.
 If you do not know what to do, sit still and listen.
 You may hear something.
 Nobody knows.
 We may pull apart the petals of a rose or make chemical analysis of its perfume, but the mystic beauty of its form and odor is still a secret, locked in to where we have no keys.”